 In January 2013, L. E. Myers was joined as a defendant in Northern States Power Company (Wisconsin) v.
 The City of Ashland, Wisconsin et al., filed in the U.S. District Court for the Western District of Wisconsin.
-Northern States Power Company alleges that named defendants, including L. E. Myers, contributed to contamination at the Ashland Lakefront Superfund Site in Ashland, Wisconsin.
-Specifically, the lawsuit alleges that L. E. Myers operated a manufactured gas plant at the site for 6 to 12 years of the plant's operation during the time frame from 1885 to 1947.
-Plaintiff alleges damages of at least \$140 million as payment for certain costs it has incurred and expects to incur in the future in connection with contamination at the site.
-If L. E. Myers is held liable, it would be responsible for a court determined "equitable" share of the total costs, and possibly a portion of any liability attributable to entities that no longer exist or cannot pay their share of costs.
-At this time, the extent, if any, of L. E. Myers' involvement with the Ashland site is unknown and, therefore, potential liability, if any, from being added to this lawsuit cannot be assessed.
-L. E. Myers has insurance policies under which it is being reimbursed for a portion of its defense costs and L. E. Myers believes these policies will provide reimbursement for a portion of its potential liability, if any.
-L. E. Myers can provide no assurance as to the amount that these insurance policies will ultimately cover.
+Northern States Power Company alleged that named defendants, including L. E. Myers, contributed to contamination at the Ashland Lakefront Superfund Site in Ashland, Wisconsin.
+Specifically, the lawsuit alleged that L. E. Myers operated a manufactured gas plant at the site for 6 to 12 years of the plant's operation during the time frame from 1885 to 1947.
+In April 2015, L. E. Myers negotiated a settlement of this litigation with Northern States Power Company, funded largely by L. E. Myers' insurance carriers, with L. E. Myers' contribution being \$230,000.